McDonald's Cycle Center

-McDonald's Cycle Center (formerly Millennium Park Bike Station) is an indoor bike station in the northeast corner of Millennium Park in the Loop community area of Chicago, in the U.S. state of Illinois.
-The city of Chicago built the center at the intersection of East Randolph Street and Columbus Drive, and opened it July 2004.
-Since June 2006, it has been sponsored by McDonald's and several other partners, including city departments and bicycle advocacy organizations.
-The bike station, which serves bicycle commuters and utility cyclists, provides lockers, showers, a snack bar with outdoor summer seating, bike repair, bike rental and 300 bicycle parking spaces As of 2004.
-The Cycle Center is accessible by membership and day pass.
-It also accommodates runners and inline skaters, and provides space for a Chicago Police Department Bike Patrol Group.
+McDonald's Cycle Center (formerly Millennium Park Bike Station) is a facility for a Chicago Police Department Bike Patrol Group in the northeast corner of Millennium Park in the Loop community area of Chicago, in the U.S. state of Illinois.
+It was formerly a bicycle station for public use.
+The city of Chicago built the center at the intersection of East Randolph Street and Columbus Drive, and opened it in July 2004.
+Since June 2006, it had been sponsored by McDonald's and several other partners, including city departments and bicycle advocacy organizations.
+The bike station, which formerly served bicycle commuters and utility cyclists, provided lockers, showers, a snack bar with outdoor summer seating, bike repair, bike rental and 300 bicycle parking spaces As of 2004.
+The Cycle Center was accessible by membership and day pass.
+It also accommodated runners and inline skaters, but now is exclusively used by a Chicago Police Department Bike Patrol Group and no longer is used by commuters.